 - On navigable waters

 The ship or boat does not have to be moving or at sea in order to qualify, but the vessel must be considered seaworthy.
 (The ship could be docked, for example, in the Gulf Coast.)
+If your occupation fits this description, you are covered under the Jones Act.

-In order to sue for compensation for an injury or illness you got on the job, you will need to prove that your employer or the owner of the boat was negligent in some way, and that that negligence led to your injury.
+In order to sue for compensation for an injury or illness you got on the job, you will need to prove that your employer or the owner of the boat was negligent in some way and that that negligence led to your injury.

-Write down as much information about the incident as you can remember while it’s still fresh in your mind.
+It is important to write down as much information about the incident as you can remember while it’s still fresh in your mind.
 Make sure to describe any and all factors contributing to an unsafe workplace, including the following:

 - Darkness